-On December 2nd, in partnership with the Washington Football Team Charitable Foundation, Virginia High School League, and the NFL Foundation, educational and athletic leaders from across the region gathered to build consensus on reclaiming the educational purpose of sports and set the stage for implementation of the InSideOut Initiative in Virginia.
+In partnership with the Washington Football Team Charitable Foundation, Virginia High School League, and the NFL Foundation, educational and athletic leaders from across the region gathered on December 2nd to build consensus on reclaiming the educational purpose of sports and set the stage for implementation of the InSideOut Initiative in Virginia.

 Communities must align around a shared purpose for athletics programs if they seek to transform the toxic “win-at-all-costs” culture that has dominated youth and high school sports for decades.
 Billy Haun, executive director of the Virginia High School League, spoke with attendees about the vital role that athletics play in students’ lives — a role that goes far beyond the scoreboard or championship trophy.